20 Ways to Refresh Your Cleaning Website: Real examples and Tips

 We love how Ryaan Tuttle posts his insurance and license right in the footer of his website.
 He also includes it in the FAQ section of his website too.
 Although Ryaan owns a handyman business, his state doesn’t require him to be licensed and insured.
 Despite that, he still gets his license and insurance renewed regularly and posts his number on the website for everyone to see.

-How to improve your website: Bodly post your license and insurance number on your website to help improve transparency and trust.
-Consider putting it in the header or footer section of your website.
+How to improve your website: Post your license and insurance number on your website to help improve transparency and trust.
+Be bold: consider putting it in the header or footer section of your website.
 This can go a long way when your competitors don’t share this information with the public, or don’t have a license or insurance at all!

 17. Explain your service areas and locations